Understanding School Avoidance: Why It Happens and How Schools Can Tackle It

 If school staff are able to identify the signs of students experiencing anxiety, trauma or poor mental health, they may be able to intervene early and prevent the situation from worsening.

-Schools are advised to ensure that staff have adequate training on attendance so they can approach students with empathy and understanding to help break the cycle.
-The same goes for students being bullied.
+Schools ensure that staff have adequate training on attendance and bullying so they can approach students with empathy and understanding to help break the cycle.
+Teaching staff are required to intervene for the mental health and safety of pupils and to prevent school avoidance.

 Adopt a person-centred approach